Russell-S-Harper/FLT/README.md

    | exp2 | 6.9 |
    | log2 | 7.2<sup>†‡</sup> |

 † The maximum precision for FLT would be expected to be 7.2 decimal digits.
 However the least significant bit can be inaccurate in `float` functions, so the FLT values were compared against the corresponding `double` functions.
-This is how we got precisions greater than 7.2 decimal digits.
+This is how precisions greater than 7.2 decimal digits were achieved.
 In summary, `sin` and `cos` are very good, while `log2` is "good enough".

 ‡ The default `log2` uses a CORDIC routine which requires between zero to 60 floating point operations per invocation (average of 30).
 Building with `-DPOLY_LOG2` will use a polynomial approximation which requires 20 floating point operations, but accuracy drops to 6.9 decimal digits.